Kenzo Suzuki (wrestler): AAA (2007–2010, 2015)

 On March 13, Suzuki was seen on AAA after jumping from the rival CMLL.
 He is a part of the Legion Extranjera with Konnan as the ring leader.
 On July 7, Suzuki lost his hair in the main event of AAA's Triplemanía XV.
 Sean Waltman was also in the match with his fiancee, Alicia Webb.
 Suzuki has been an active member of Konnan's Legion Extranjera since his debut and he had an opportunity for the AAA Mega Championship against Cibernético.
 He has teamed up with the returning Electroshock who is also a member of the Legion Extranjera.
 They have feuded with La Parka and Octagón.
 As of Triplemania XVI he has received a mini who accompanied him to the ring for a six-man tag match teaming with Electroshock and Bobby Lashley to take on Chessman, La Parka, and the returning Silver King.
 Suzuki's team won in the end.
 Suzuki was part of the 2009 Rey de Reyes, losing to La Parka on March 15.

 After Triplemania XVII, Konnan's Legion Extranjera lost control of AAA; Konnan was suspended from Mexican wrestling for an indefinite time.
 At this time Legion Extranjera was dissolved leaving only Electroshock, Chessman, and Suzuki.
 Suzuki made an alliance with El Oriental and they formed their own team with Sugi San getting victories in their debut.
 They would lose to the Psycho Circus at Verano de Escandalo.
 In December 2009, Suzuki re-joined La Legión Extranjera before leaving the promotion in mid-2010.

 Suzuki returned to AAA on May 24, 2015, when he, Masamune and Tiger Mask III formed a trio for the Lucha Libre World Cup.
 They were defeated in the first round of the tournament by Team MexLeyendas (Blue Demon Jr., Dr. Wagner Jr. and El Solar).

 Dragon Gate (2007)

 On November 7, 2007, Suzuki made his debut in Dragon Gate as the surprise member of the Muscle Outlaw'z unit.
 He came out to Anthony W. Mori's entrance theme to trick the Typhoon unit into believing one of their own betrayed them.
 Suzuki competed in a six-man tag team match with new teammates Genki Horiguchi and Yasushi Kanda against Cima, Dragon Kid, and Ryo Saito that resulted in a disqualification loss for his team after assaulting the referee.
 Afterward, he and the rest of the MO'z assaulted Dragon Kid and removed the ring ropes to be used against him.
 This set up a match between Suzuki and Dragon Kid at the big November 25 show in Osaka.
-He faced on November 18 Kenichiro Arai in Fukuoka in his first match for the promotion.
+On November 18, he faced Kenichiro Arai in Fukuoka in his first match for the promotion.